 How Much Does Teaching English Online Pay?

-While teaching English classes online is an entry-level job, exactly what you’ll earn as an online English teacher depends on your teaching experience, your qualifications (think TEFL certification and university degree), and the online school you choose to work with.
+While teaching English classes online is an entry-level work from home job, exactly what you’ll earn as an online English teacher depends on your teaching experience, your qualifications (think TEFL certification and university degree), and the online school you choose to work with.

 While this might not seem super high, most online English schools take care of lesson planning, test grading, and communicating with parents, so all you have to do is show up and teach the class.